-Within our Investment team there is a nominated ESG analyst, who has achieved the CFA Certificate in ESG Investing.
-The ESG analyst supports our CIO in the continued integration of ESG into the management of our portfolios, drawing upon their expertise and knowledge, keeping abreast of new ESG developments and policies, and delivering ongoing ESG training in-house.
-ESG training is provided to members of the investment team and client service team.
+Within our investment team there is a nominated ESG analyst, who has achieved the CFA Certificate in ESG Investing.
+The ESG analyst supports our CIO in the continued integration of ESG into the management of our portfolios, drawing upon their expertise and knowledge, keeping abreast of new ESG developments and policies, and delivering ongoing ESG training in-house as required.